 and uncertainty, should result in an opportunity where there is only a small probability (chance) that the fixed costs over a number of years will be higher than expected revenues over the same period.

 It is important to be able to differentiate between appropriate return and expected return at this point in time.
-Appropriate return is what you would expect to get paid for taking on the risk expected return is the return the project will pay you on average.
-Before an appropriate return can be determined, we still need to measure what the expected return would be.
-The two don’t have to be the same and you can tweak the terms of your investment to lower or raise both appropriate and expected return. (there’s something wrong with the sentence construction, I think) There are a number of approaches to measure returns, some of which are presented below.
+Appropriate return is what you would expect to get paid for taking on the risk, while expected return is the return the project will pay you on average.
+Before we can determine an appropriate return, we still need to measure what the expected return would be.
+The two don’t have to be the same and you can tweak the terms of your investment to lower or raise both appropriate and expected return.

 We will use a simple example for illustration 100 dollars are invested today.
 One year later, the 100 dollars are paid back.
 In addition a compensation of 50 dollars is also paid as a return on the initial investment.
 For the time being, let’s assume that the interest rate or discount rate (more on this later) is zero.